 What Is Visual Studio Code About?

-At its heart, Visual Studio Code features a lightning fast source code editor, perfect for day-to-day use.
-With support for hundreds of languages, VS Code helps you be instantly productive with syntax highlighting, bracket-matching, auto-indentation, box-selection, snippets, and more.
-Intuitive keyboard shortcuts, easy customization and community-contributed keyboard shortcut mappings let you navigate your code with ease.
+At its core, Visual Studio Code boasts an ultra-fast source code editor, ideal for daily use.
+With support for hundreds of languages, VS Code enhances productivity through syntax highlighting, bracket matching, auto-indentation, box selection, snippets, and more.
+Intuitive keyboard shortcuts, simple customization, and community-contributed shortcut mappings enable seamless code navigation.